KevGildea/KevGildea.github.io/_posts/2020-09-10-DL-Precrash-Pose.md

   <img src="/assets/images/MPJPE.png" width="350">
 </p>

 However, the authors claim that the this metric has limitations, and that in some cases there can be low errors for incomparible poses, i.e., some obviously different poses can have misleadingly low values of MPJPE.
 So, the authors also investigate elbow and knee angles.
 Configuration 1 above was selected as having the best overall performance in testing.
-In reporting, joint angles were revised to best approximate the recommendations of the International Society of Biomechanics (ISB) [[9](https://www.sciencedirect.com/science/article/abs/pii/S0021929001002226), [10](https://www.sciencedirect.com/science/article/abs/pii/S002192900400301X)].

 <p align="center">
   <img src="/assets/images/SMPLjoints.PNG" width="400">